-You will spend five weeks in a homestay in Yaoundé, 10 days with a host family in Batoufam, and 10 days with a family in Bamenda.
+You will spend five weeks in a homestay in Yaoundé and 10 days with a host family in Batoufam.
 During the final four weeks of the program, as you complete your internship or Independent Study Project, you will also stay with local families.
 These comparative homestay experiences will give you a better understanding of the differences between urban and rural areas and facilitate immersion in Cameroonian host communities.
 Homestays also allow you to deepen your understanding of the themes covered through the program’s coursework.

 Other accommodations during the program could include hostels, private homes, and small hotels.

 Most of the homestays in Yaoundé are with middle- to upper-class Cameroonians who have connections to, and an understanding of, life in the western world, having either traveled there themselves or having children and close relatives who live there.
 These connections have affected their way of thinking as well as their economic status in comparison to the average Cameroonian.